radrich/richarmstrong.net/_classes/productivity-with-purpose.md

 ### Where Can I Take the Class? {#options}

-- [**On TapTapKaboom School.**](https://ttkb.me/pwp-ttk) This is a once-off purchases and doesn’t require a membership—it will be forever yours.
 - [**On Skillshare.**](https://ttkb.me/pwp-sk) You’ll need a Premium Skillshare membership (very much worth it).
 If you’ve never used Skillshare before, use [this link](https://ttkb.me/pwp-sk) to get a 14-day free trial.
 You’ll be able to watch this class and tons of others for free during that time.

 ### The Class Includes The Following